MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-data-aspnet-core/includes/deploy-cosmos-db.md

 ## Use the Azure Cosmos DB Data Explorer from the Azure portal

-Since you're now using Cosmos DB, you can use the data explorer in the Azure portal, to inspect, and even modify, the stored documents, as shown next:
+Since you're now using Cosmos DB, you can use the Azure portal's **Data Explorer** tab to inspect, and even modify, the stored documents.
+For example:

 :::image type="content" source="../media/cosmos-db-data-explorer.png" alt-text="Image description follows in text." lightbox="../media/cosmos-db-data-explorer.png" border="true":::